An impressive yield this admissions cycle results in a large, academically accomplished incoming class.

 This year’s entering class also reflects a broad geographical representation, with students coming from 31 states (up from 29 last year), the District of Columbia, Puerto Rico, South Korea, and India.
 The gender distribution is 55% female, 38% male, and 7% of students did not disclose.
 The students range in age from 20 to 34, with an average of 24.
 Additionally, 19% of the class are first-generation law students, and 29% identify as being from diverse racial and ethnic backgrounds (as determined by the ABA).

-The academic interests of the Class of 2027 are as varied as their backgrounds.
+The academic interests of the Class of 2027 are varied.
 While 20% of students majored in Political Science, the remaining 80% pursued studies across 51 different fields.
-This diversity among students in upbringing and academic interest fosters a welcoming and dynamic learning environment at Iowa Law.
+This range of academic interest fosters a welcoming and dynamic learning environment at Iowa Law.